 Walking has so many benefits for those of every fitness level, but yet it is one of the most underrated forms of physical activity out there, IMO anyway.

-Most people do not recognize how much of an impact on their overall health it can have.
+While the body comp benefits are great, most people also do not recognize how much of an impact on their overall health it can have above and beyond weight loss.

 Some people don’t think of walking when they think of exercise, but it does count toward the recommended 150 minutes of aerobic physical activity recommended by the CDC (if performed at a brisk pace).
 This article from the CDC gives a detailed breakdown of exercise recommendations by type of activity, duration, and frequency depending on age and desired health benefits.